ricardojoserf/emqx-RCE/README.md

 ## Disclosure

-Following discussions with the EMQX security team, they stated that this is not considered a vulnerability but rather a "feature" and have no objections to this repository being public.
+Following discussions with the EMQX security team in February and March 2025, they confirmed that this is not considered a vulnerability but rather a "feature" and have no objections to making this repository public.

-However, starting from version 5.8.6 (released on 03/25/25), this feature will be mitigated by introducing "a CLI command to explicitly allow the package before installing a plugin via the HTTP API or Dashboard, improving security and preventing unauthorized installations" ([source](https://docs.emqx.com/en/emqx/latest/changes/changes-ce-v5.html#_5-8-6)).
+However, starting from version 5.8.6 (released on 25/3/25), this feature will be mitigated by introducing "a CLI command to explicitly allow the package before installing a plugin via the HTTP API or Dashboard, improving security and preventing unauthorized installations" ([source](https://docs.emqx.com/en/emqx/latest/changes/changes-ce-v5.html#_5-8-6)).

 Therefore, in earlier versions having access to the EMQX Dashboard you can achieve RCE, but in versions after 5.8.6 you will get this error:

 ![img](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/refs/heads/master/images/emqx/Screenshot_2.png)